-USCIS plans to reopen their various offices on April 7, unless the closure date are extended.
+USCIS plans to reopen their various offices on April 7, unless the closure date is extended.
 USCIS staff continues to perform duties that do not involve contact with the general public.

 However, USCIS will provide emergency services for limited situations.

 USCIS will send cancellation notices to applicants and petitioners with scheduled appointments and naturalization ceremonies affected by this extended temporary closure.

 When USCIS resumes normal operations, USCIS will reschedule all affected appointments and send out new appointment letters in the mail.